robhaj/refactoring-angular/Part2.md

 #Part 2

 Refactor into two custom Directives, removing the global Controller.
-Keep ngRoute and the Factory.
+Keep ngRoute and the Service.
 Make sure to use isolate scope.
 Talk about why this is better code.

 # Design Pattern Notes